-A-B Tech is dedicated to creating a college-wide environment where diversity and inclusion is important.
-If you are a student, we encourage you to join our student group, the Minority Student leadership Academy.
+A-B Tech is dedicated to creating a college-wide environment where diversity and inclusion are important.
+If you are a student, we encourage you to join our student group, the Multicultural Student Leadership Association.

 The A-B Tech Multicultural Student Leadership Association (MSLA) is a student group that is dedicated to connecting students with college resources, providing opportunities for personal and professional development, and developing a peer network of support.
 This program is open to all curriculum students, and its mission is to increase retention and assist students on their paths toward graduation.
 The group hosts monthly meetings, social events, workshops, and a variety of on and off-campus activities throughout the academic year.
 Please email Patricia Mathes, Student Life Coordinator at email@example.com for more info.